pudly/schmopera-hugo/content/articles/overlapping-stories-fall-on-the-house-of-usher.md

 <figcaption>William rests.
 Boston Lyric Opera's 2021 operabox.tv production of The Fall of the House of Usher.
 Image: operabox.tv/Boston Lyric Opera.</figcaption>
 </figure>

-The BLO employs a first-rate recording with its orchestra led by David Angus who derives lush and propulsive playing from his twelve-person ensemble.
+The BLO employs a first-rate recording with its orchestra led by David Angus, who derives lush and propulsive playing from his twelve-person ensemble.
 The repetitive phrases and shifting layers that so identify a Philip Glass composition take on a resonant and quite seductive air.
 On that note, this recording would be a welcome addition to the Glass audio catalog, especially considering the fine voices involved.

 Tenor Jesse Darden's desperation is palpable as Roderick Usher, maintaining an agile and handsome sound throughout as he internally disintegrates.
 As Madeline, Roderick's otherworldly sister, Chelsea Basler brings this haunted and haunting being to etherial life.
 With only the sound of variations on "aah" Basler's bright and fluid soprano creates a mesmerizing and disturbing presence.
 Daniel Belcher as William, Roderick's friend, sends his rich baritone on a journey from uncertainty to fear as he is engulfed in the darkness of the Ushers.
 The ominous bass of Jorgeandrés Camargo as the servant and the dark tenor of Christon Carney's rueful physician add to the sense of foreboding.

+> The screen then begins to fill will what appears to be strands of Madeline's hair, suddenly a creeping mass.

 The grueling hardships of immigration, no matter how this concept fits, are powerfully presented in the animated drawings, especially the inhumanity of parentless children in detention center cages.
 But Luna's journey and the immigration experience remain outside the opera.
 Never is it convincing that she is imagining or reflecting the _Usher_ story even when her giant eye peers inside the doll house.
 Fortunately the visual are so skillfully rendered as to appear unforced, but separate just the same.
 The dots don't connect but the picture is compelling nonetheless.